leezer94/TIL/Udemy/JS-Bootcamp/README.md

 find()

-- Returns the value of the first element in the array that satisfies the proveided testing function.
+- Returns the value of the `first element` in the array that satisfies the proveided testing function.

+filter()

+- Creates a new Array with all elements that ass the test implemented by the provided function

+every()

+- every() is going to accept a callback it needs to be boolean value if it gets true then whole function returns true

+sort()

+- arr.sort(compareFunc(a,b))

+- If compareFunc(a,b) returns less than 0
+  - sort `a` before `b`
+- If compareFunc(a,b) returns 0
+  - Leave `a` and `b` unchanged with respect to each other
+- If compareFunc(a,b) returns greater than 0

+  - sort `b` before `a`

+- It changes the original Value

 `Implicit return`